How to Tell if Wood is Pressure Treated? 8 Simple Ways

 When you purchase lumber from a lumber yard, the measurements are precise.
 For example, a 2 x 4 piece of wood actually measures 1-½ x 3-½.
 But if the wood is pressure-treated, it will always be slightly bigger.
 It will typically be closer to the “true” size.

 The retention of the level is calculated by the number of chemicals still present after pressure treatment is complete.
 The more chemicals, the more resistant the wood is.
 However, a higher retention level also increases the toxicity.
 So, wood with higher retention won’t be suitable for many projects around the house.

 There are special test kits you can purchase.
 They are called swipe tests.
 If all other methods fail, performing one of these tests on the lumber will tell you definitely if any chemicals were used to treat it.

 7. Look for the Stamp

 When a manufacturer pressure treats the wood with chemicals of any kind, they are required to stamp the wood.
 These give you less information than some of the other methods.
 However, they tell you enough to know whether it’s safe or not.
-For example: